|

 proceeding, we reserve the right to raise any and all defenses deemed

 appropriate, and to take any other action necessary to defend ourselves.
-7. Maintaining the Status Quo.

 We will not cancel, transfer, activate, deactivate, or otherwise change